swiftlang/swift-evolution/proposals/0391-package-registry-publish.md

 #### Create package release API

 A registry must update [this existing endpoint](https://github.com/apple/swift-package-manager/blob/main/Documentation/Registry.md#endpoint-6) to handle package release metadata as described in a [previous section](#package-release-metadata) of this document.
-In particular,
-  - Metadata is now required.
-    - Client must include metadata in the request.
-    - Empty metadata is not allowed.
-  - Metadata may be submitted in two ways:
-    - In the request body--this method should already be supported by the registry per the [current API specification](https://github.com/apple/swift-package-manager/blob/main/Documentation/Registry.md#46-create-a-package-release).
-    - In the source archive--this is new and maybe optionally implemented by the registry.
-  - Values provided with the `repositoryURLs` JSON key must be searchable.

 If the package being published is signed, the client must identify the signature format in the `X-Swift-Package-Signature-Format` HTTP request header so that the server can process the signature accordingly.

-The signature is sent as part of the request body:
+Signatures of the source-archive and metadata are sent as part of the request body (`source-archive-signature` and `metadata-signature`, respectively):

 ```
 PUT /mona/LinkedList?version=1.1.1 HTTP/1.1